OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 > Category: group of runtime threats
 > Permalink: https://owaspai.org/goto/generalappsecthreats/

-Impact: General application security threats can impact confidentiality, integrity and availability of all assets.
+Impact: Conventional application security threats can impact confidentiality, integrity and availability of all assets.

 AI systems are IT systems and therefore can have security weaknesses and vulnerabilities that are not AI-specific such as SQL-Injection.
 Such topics are covered in depth by many sources and are out of scope for this publication.
 Note: some controls in this document are application security controls that are not AI-specific, but applied to AI-specific threats (e.g. monitoring to detect model attacks).